SkeldJS/Hindenburg/pages/Plugins/developing-plugins.md

 ### `tsconfig.json`/`jsconfig.json`
 If you're in TypeScript, this will contain all build instructions for your plugin for TypeScript to work off of.

-In both TypeScript and JavaScript, it's also used to enable features such as [Experimental Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) and emitting run-time [type information](https://github.com/rbuckton/reflect-metadata) which Hindenburg uses extensively.
+In both TypeScript and JavaScript, it's also used to enable features such as [Experimental Decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) and emitting run-time [type information](https://github.com/rbuckton/reflect-metadata) which Waterway uses extensively.

 For example, a `jsconfig.json`:
 ```ts